Anant/example-apache-spark-and-datastax-astra/Job/README.md

 /workspace/Apache-Spark-and-DataStax-Astra/Job/spark-cassandra/target/scala-2.12/spark-cassandra-assembly-0.1.0-SNAPSHOT.jar
 ~~~

+## Step 10: See the Results of the Spark Job on DataStax Astra Studio
+1. You should see 2 new tables and they should be seeded

 ## Additional Resources

 - If you want to watch how to do this in a live demonstration, check out this [YouTube Video]()